apikcloud/odoo_public_addons/lbr_so_terms/README.rst

 Add terms and conditions to the SO PDF report
 ---------------------------------------------

-This module adds company's terms and conditions on sale order report.
+This module adds the terms and conditions of the company to the last page of the sales order report.

 You need to go to *Settings > Users and companies > Companies*, open **Terms and conditions** tab, mark **Show terms on SO report** checkbox and cover terms content on this tab.